Resources /

 3. Map certifications to your services

-• Use the “Applicable Documents by Service” table to confirm which attestations apply to each Salesforce product in your org.
+• Use the "Applicable Documents by Service" table on Salesforce's compliance site to confirm which attestations apply to each product in your org.

 • Cross-reference this list with your production environments and flag any coverage gaps.